Help with organizing your accountability?

 A company faces liability and cost risks if it is unable to meet its accountability obligations.
 This not only concerns fines or claims from the regulator, but also from those whose personal data is processed.
 In addition, there is a risk of reputational damage if data breaches occur that have not been discovered or have been handled incorrectly.
 In order to be able to account for itself, it is necessary that the company has effectively organized the protection of personal data.

 The MYOBI Trust Network offers companies a practical accountability mechanism.
 Central to this is the organization of compliance by the company with legal and contractual obligations, in particular the TTP policy and therefore also with the TTP Code of Conduct GDPR.
 Every year, the management expresses itself in a self-declaration about compliance with this code of conduct, expressed in a maturity level.
 The maturity level is published on the MYOBI website.

 The accountability mechanism is explained on the knowledge base.
-See: organising accountability.
-We take care of the internal control of the accountability mechanism on behalf of MYOBI.
+We ensure the internal control of the accountability mechanism on behalf of MYOBI.